spookyQubit/AdvancedLaneDetection/README.md

 ###

 ### Perspective Transform
-In order to be able to find an appropriate fit to the lane lines, it is important to make a perspective transform of the images so that they appear parallel and not seem to taper off with distance.
+In order to be able to find an appropriate fit to the lane lines, it is important to make a perspective transform of the images so that the lanes appear parallel and not seem to taper off with distance.
 For this, we implemented the [PerspectiveTransform class](https://github.com/spookyQubit/AdvancedLaneDetection/blob/master/src/perspective_transform.py).
 This class performs a four point perspective transformation using cv2's getPerspectiveTransform funtionality to give us a bird's eye view of the image.
 An example of a throsholded image with its perspective transformed counterpart is shown below:
 ![alt text][image3]

 ---